gmjjatin/SOLVE_internship_hackathon_project/README.md

 Functionalities : Login , Register authentication , Java mailer for sending important mails to registered users.

-Deployed on :
+##Deployed on :
 Google cloud platform

-Database used :
+##Database used :
 Google Datastore using Objectify and Guava libraries.

+##Copyrights :
+The project is for only reference purposes and is not available for contribution.